-Input adapters present the components of an interface to clients that are written in a particular language such as C or that use a particular calling mechanism such as Automation.
-The TPware input adapters present to a client the following aspects of the TPware interface:
+Input adapters are produced for clients that are written in a particular language or that use a particular calling mechanism.
+The input adapters present to a client the following characteristics of an interface:

-• A way to call each procedure within the interface
+• A way to call each procedure within the interface and pass arguments

-TPware interfaces such as STDL task groups consist of one or more procedures that each take one or more arguments.
-These arguments may be input, output, or inout.
+HP TP Web Connector interfaces (for example, ACMS applications and STDL task groups) consist of one or more procedures.
+Each procedure can take one or more arguments, each of which can be input, output, or inout.

-• A way to retrieve the exception information that may be returned on a TPware procedure call
+• A way to retrieve exception information